mrNobody-zs/hello-world/README.md

 And I'll be adding code here daily.
 Try and make it a habit, coz habits are good!
 Will upload something new from now on!
-Back after more than a week!
+Back after a week!
+Back to algorithm scripting